Computational Biology and Bioinformatics

 This course introduces biology as a systems and data science through open computational problems in biology, the types of high-throughput data that are being produced by modern biological technologies, and computational approaches that may be used to tackle such problems.
 We cover applications of machine-learning methods in the analysis of high-throughput biological data, especially focusing on genomic and proteomic data, including denoising data; nonlinear dimensionality reduction for visualization and progression analysis; unsupervised clustering; and information theoretic analysis of gene regulatory and signaling networks.
 Students’ grades are based on programming assignments, a midterm, a paper presentation, and a final project.

 Study of the analytic and computational skills needed to model genetic networks and protein signaling pathways.
 Review of basic biochemical concepts including chemical reactions, ligand binding to receptors, cooperativity, and Michaelis-Menten enzyme kinetics.
-Deep exploration of biological systems including: kinetics of RNA and protein synthesis and degradation; transcription activators and repressors; lyosogeny/lysis switch of lambda phage and the roles of cooperativity and feedback; network motifs such as feed-forward networks and how they shape response dynamics; cell signaling, MAP kinase networks and cell fate decisions; bacterial chemotaxis; and noise in gene expression and phenotypic variability.
+Deep exploration of biological systems including: kinetics of RNA and protein synthesis and degradation; transcription activators and repressors; lyosogeny/lysis switch of lambda phage and the roles of cooperativity and feedback; network motifs such as feed-forward networks and how they shape response dynamics; cell signaling, MAP kinase networks, and cell fate decisions; bacterial chemotaxis; and noise in gene expression and phenotypic variability.
 Students learn to model using MATLAB in a series of in-class hackathons that illustrate biological examples discussed in lectures.
+Prerequisite: course admission for CB&B students is with permission of the instructor only.

 This course covers advanced topics in computational biology.
 How do cells compute, how do they count and tell time, how do they oscillate and generate spatial patterns?
 Topics include time-dependent dynamics in regulatory, signal-transduction, and neuronal networks; fluctuations, growth, and form; mechanics of cell shape and motion; spatially heterogeneous processes; diffusion.
 This year, the course spends roughly half its time on mechanical systems at the cellular and tissue level, and half on models of neurons and neural systems in computational neuroscience.
-Prerequisite: MCDB 561 or equivalent, or a 200-level biology course, or permission of the instructor.
+Prerequisite: a 200-level biology course or permission of the instructor.

-CB&B 601b, Fundamentals of Research: Responsible Conduct of Research Carla Rothlin
+CB&B 601b, Fundamentals of Research: Responsible Conduct of Research Staff

 A weekly seminar presented by faculty trainers on topics relating to proper conduct of research.
 Required of first-year CB&B students, first-year Immunobiology students, and training grant-funded postdocs.
 Pass/Fail.

-CB&B 645b / S&DS 645b, Statistical Methods in Computational Biology Hongyu Zhao
+CB&B 647b / GENE 645b, Statistical Methods in Human Genetics Hongyu Zhao

 Three 2.5–3-month research rotations in faculty laboratories are required during the first year of graduate study.
 These rotations are arranged by each student with individual faculty members.